hasura/graphql-engine/docs/graphql/manual/hasura-cli/hasura_migrate_create.rst

-      --admin-secret string         admin secret for Hasura GraphQL engine --endpoint string             http(s) endpoint for Hasura GraphQL engine --from-server                 get SQL statements and hasura metadata from the server -h, --help                        help for create
+      --admin-secret string         admin secret for Hasura GraphQL engine --endpoint string             http(s) endpoint for Hasura GraphQL engine --from-server                 get SQL statements and Hasura metadata from the server -h, --help                        help for create
       --metadata-from-file string   path to a hasura metadata file to be used for up actions --metadata-from-server        take metadata from the server and write it as an up migration file